Loading...

 Totally restored in 2017, our 1957 Beaver is the Ultimate Walrus viewing tours machine

-Our 1957 De Havilland Beaver on large “Tundra Tires” has been the primary Wildman Wilderness Lodge workhorse.
+Our 1957 De Havilland Beaver on large “Tundra Tires” has been the primary Wildman Lodge workhorse.
 This iconic airplane was salvaged off a site 180 miles north of the Arctic Circle.
-In 1989 Butch and his brother Mike recovered the fuselage.
-After undergoing a complete restoration the Beaver joined the Wildman fleet in 1996.
+After recovering the fuselage in 1989 and undergoing a complete restoration, the Beaver joined the Wildman fleet in 1996.
 It has been the backbone for work and is responsible for delivering all of the materials and supplies that made our lodge possible.
-For years Butch has flown guests to his favorite Alaska Walrus viewing and fishing locations with the Beaver.
 In 2017, the Beaver went through its second restoration and engine installation.
-She now sports a red and white Wildman paint scheme and matching interior.

 Generally, the De Havilland Beaver is accompanied on these fly out excursions by the 185 Cessna Sky Wagon or one of our Piper Supers.
-Butch believes in redundancy and safety in numbers when it comes to aviation in the Alaska bush.
-That way, always have a ride home.
+We believe in redundancy and safety in numbers when it comes to aviation in the Alaska bush.